Approximate Spectral Clustering: Efficiency and Guarantees: Introduction

-However, their algorithmic result does not analyze the standard spectral clustering paradigm, since it replaces spectral embedding by heat kernel embedding and $k$-means clustering by locality sensitive hashing.
-Therefore, their algorithmic result does not explain the success of the standard spectral clustering paradigm.
+Under a stronger eigenvalue gap assumption $2\cdot10^{5}\cdot k^{5}/\Upsilon\leq1/2$, Peng et al.~\cite{Peng0Z17} gave an algorithm that finds in time $O\left(m\cdot\poly \log(n)\right)$ a $k$-way node partition of $G$ with essentially the guarantees stated in Theorem~\ref{thm:Peng0Z17}.
+However, their algorithmic result substitutes normalized SE with Heat Kernel Embedding and $k$-means clustering with locality sensitive hashing.
+Thus, the algorithmic part of their paper does not explain the success of Approximate Spectral Clustering.